apahl/rdkit_nim/README.md

 Clone the repo, `cd` into it and install with `nimble install`.
 From the repo dir you can also run the tests with `nimble test`.
-The output should like follows:
+The output should look like this:

     $ nimble test
     Executing task test in /home/pahl/dev/nim/rdkit_nim/rdkit.nimble